 Positive information about the client is helpful in resolving the case with the prosecutor and the judge during the court process.

-Police Investigation: If the police or a detective want to speak to you about an accusation of a hit and run, call the defense attorney right away to protect your rights.
-A skilled defense lawyer can prevent an arrest and avoid prosecution in court.
+Police Investigation.
+If the police or a detective wants to speak to you about an accusation of a hit and run, call the defense attorney right away to protect your rights.

-Contact the Prosecutor’s Office: Depending upon the circumstances, such as assistance from the alleged victim, interviews with witnesses, and additional facts about the arrest, the defense lawyer gets vital information about the case as soon as possible.
+Contact the Prosecutor’s Office.
+Depending upon the circumstances, such as assistance from the alleged victim, interviews with witnesses, and additional facts about the arrest, attorney Pflaum gets vital information about the case as soon as possible.

 The lawyer then delivers the most important information to the prosecutor’s office as soon as possible with the goal of persuading the prosecutor’s office not to file any criminal charges against the arrested person, or to reduce the charges.

-After analyzing the case and reviewing the arrest reports, witness statements, and any other evidence that the police claim supports the charges, Mr. Pflaum appears in court to protect the rights of his client.
+After speaking with his client to find out what may have caused a hit and run allegation to arise, analyzing the case, and reviewing the arrest reports, witness statements, and any other evidence that the police claim supports the charges, Mr. Pflaum appears in court to protect the rights of his client.

 A plea bargain is an agreement between the client, the defense attorney, the prosecutor and the judge to resolve the case before trial.
 The main goal is to eliminate or reduce the charges, avoid time in jail or provide alternatives to custody, reduce the fines, and provide other favorable terms.